emcwhirter-usgs/geomag-algorithms/docs/KUSGS_usage.md

 The SR-curve is created by first making a least squares fit of straight lines to a sliding set of three MHVs to generate a series of intersecting lines.
 A cubic spline is then computed with the intercept points of the consecutive lines.
+The SR-curve is then subtracted from the input data.

 ![Segments fit to Mean Hourly Values](images/K-USGS_SR-Curve.png)